espeak-ng/espeak-ng/docs/voices.md

 installed.
 If the size of the compiled dictionary data for the language (the file `espeak-ng-data/*_dict`) is less than this size then a warning is given.

+### letterVowel

+	letterVowel <letter>

+Used for some languages to handle a certain letter as a vowel instead of consonant.